Again, you got to play golf tomorrow for the first time in a couple of weeks.

 They can't help themselves.

-But now she's talking about an Arab coalition and an Iraqi memorial so we can stop talking about whether these are heroes and focus on the 15,000 injured.
+But now she's talking about an Arab coalition and an Iraqi memorial, so we can stop talking about whether these are heroes and focus on the 15,000 injured.

 And this is only because they're in damage control mode now.

-Um let's go back to Fox.
+For all practical purposes, let's go back to FOX.

-That's this morning with their morning show, Brian Kilmead's talking to Martin Frost, uh former Texas congressman who hates delay, by the way.
+Brian Kilmead's talking to Martin Frost, a former Texas congressman, who hates delay, by the way.

-Well, I think what uh Chairman Dean was trying to say was that the administration has made a lot of mistakes.
+Well, I think what Chairman Dean was trying to say was that the administration has made a lot of mistakes.

-Look, this thing should not be politicized.
+Look, this thing should not Be politicized.

 That's what the Republicans want.